-If you’ve never heard of Chicken Chasseur, you’re not in a minority.
-Often called Hunters Chicken it’s a delicious alternative to a boring weeknight meal.
-This classic French country dish will tantalize your taste buds as you amaze your family with your culinary skills.
-And the best part is just how easy it is to make.
+This classic French country dish is a delicious alternative to a boring weeknight meal and will tantalize your taste buds and amaze your family with your culinary skills.
+And did I mention it’s really easy it is to make.

 I love when dishes surprise me.
 The sauce in my chicken chasseur was simply ah-mazing.
 It reminded me of an espagnole sauce and went perfectly with the mushrooms and chicken thighs.